melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 ### MIDI

-[MidiTimeSpan](xref:Melanchall.DryWetMidi.Interaction.MidiTimeSpan) exists for unification purposes and simply holds long value in units defined by the time division of a MIDI file.
+[MidiTimeSpan](xref:Melanchall.DryWetMidi.Interaction.MidiTimeSpan) exists for unification purposes and simply holds a `long` value in units defined by the time division of a MIDI file.

 Following strings can be parsed to `MidiTimeSpan`: